malort/PySpark-Pipeline-Model/README.md

 Once the dataframe is well prepared, a pipeline model is created comprising several stages like string indexers, vector assembler, or the random forest classifier.

-Then, using the CrossValidator and the ParamGridBuilder tools, the pipeline model is trained in order to find the best hyperparameters to solve the problem.
+Then, using the CrossValidator and the ParamGridBuilder tools, the pipeline model is trained to find the best hyperparameters to solve the problem.

 Finally, the best model is selected and the best parameters are shown.
 A feature importance analysis is also displayed to measure the contribution of each variable to the model predictions.